amitoj-12/Pi-Sight/README.md

 # Componenets used
 -"Raspberry Pi Zero 2W"–Captures and sends image.
 -"Android Phone"–Used as an IP camera.
--"YOLOv8 / Grounding DINO + CLIP"–Object detection model on PC.
+-"YOLOv8"–Object detection model on PC.
 -"Bluetooth Speaker"–For audio output via Pi.
 -"Python"–Used for both Pi and PC scripts.
 -"Flask"–Lightweight server on PC.